All new parents should be aware of the early signs of autism, given the growing prevalence of this condition among the children today.

 Difficulty with Relationships and Lack of Interest in Play

 Relationships and play are also different for autistic children.
-Relationships and play are also different for autistic children, and understanding these differences is exceedingly important for caregivers and educators interested in seeking an autism certification online.
 For example, unlike their peers, those on the spectrum don’t tend to pay attention to new faces, show interest in other children or show affection for their parents.

 They won’t be keen to get attention or to initiate games like patty-cake or peekaboo.
 They often won’t want to be cuddled, be kissed or hold hands, either.